-Non-resident enterprises are subject to a withholding tax at source, ranging from 6% to 16%.
+Chinese non-resident enterprises (any company resident outside of the Chinese mainland) are subject to a withholding tax at source (in China), with rates ranging from 6% to 13%.
 Instances in which withholding tax is applied include:

-- Dividend payment to non-resident parent company - · Interest, rent, royalties and management fees paid to non-resident foreign enterprises - · Net capital gains from transfer of shares or equity interest in FIEs - · Payment of contracted projects and services to non-resident enterprises
+- Dividend payment to non-resident parent company - · Interest, rent, royalties and management fees paid to non-resident foreign enterprises - Net capital gains from transfer of shares or equity interest in FIEs - · Payment of contracted projects and services to non-resident enterprises

 The taxpayer is required to withhold the tax payable from the payment to be remitted to the non-resident enterprise and submit it to the tax authorities.
-China has negotiated tax treaties with several countries, which offer reduced withholding tax rates.
+China has negotiated tax treaties with several countries (and Special Administrative Regions), which offer reduced withholding tax rates.
 Examples of such countries include Hong Kong, Singapore, Mauritius, Barbados, Japan, Korea and Switzerland.
 Foreign investors may be able to apply these reduced tax rates if the local entity is structured underneath a parent company located in one of these treaty partner countries.

-From 2009, however, China has also issued a number of anti-avoidance circulars that may require the parent company in one of these jurisdictions to prove that it is a substantive business before the local China entity is permitted to enjoy the benefits of these tax treaties.
+From 2009, however, China has also issued a number of anti-avoidance circulars that may require the parent company in one of these jurisdictions to prove evidence of substance before the local China entity is permitted to enjoy the benefits of these tax treaties.
+Providing proof of substance is not a straightforward 'check box' activity.
+A company has substance in a jurisdiction if it is managed and controlled in that jurisdiction.
+The level of management and control that needs to be shown may differ depending on the jurisdiction.

-ii.
+II.
 STAMP DUTY

 Contracts and related documents are subject to a Stamp Duty.
 Different tax rates, varying from 0.03% to 0.1%, apply to different types of contracts.
 For a purchasing and distribution contract, for example, a 0.03% tax rate is applied to the total contract amount.
-The Stamp Duty ticket must be attached to the contract when the contract is signed.

-iii.
+III.
 PROPERTY TAX

 Property Tax is imposed on the owners, users or custodians of houses and buildings.
-This is applied at the rate of either 1% to 3% of the original value with certain deductions, or 12% of the rental value.
-Property Tax has to be paid twice a year, in May and November.
+This is applied at the rate of 1.2% of the original value with certain deductions, or 12% of the rental value.